Maria1-eng/LeetCode_practice/README.md

-# LeetCode_practice
+# LeetCode Practice

-This repository contains solutions of LeetCode problems and Unit Tests
+LeetCode problems solved in C# and Kotlin.
+The Kotlin solutions include unit tests and cover concepts like inheritance and polymorphism.